Hierarchical Transformers for Unsupervised 3D Shape Abstraction: Experiments

 \subsection{Hierarchical reconstruction -- \cref{fig:hierarchy}}

 We demonstrate that our model captures coherent high-level abstractions at early levels and progressively refines fine-grained details at deeper levels.
 Following the protocol of \cite{zhang20233dshape2vecset}, we train and test on ShapeNet-v2 using the official splits.
 For evaluation, we compare reconstructed meshes—sampled to $100{,}000$ points each—against ground-truth point clouds, using symmetric Chamfer Distance and voxelized IoU at $128^{3}$ resolution.
 Our hierarchy employs $[6,16,24,36]$ parts.
 We compare against BAENet~\citep{chen2019bae}, RIMNet~\citep{niu2022rim}, and DAENet~\citep{chen2024dae}.
-While BAENet and DAENet are single-level methods, RIMNet supports hierarchical reconstruction but only via a fixed binary tree, which yields coarse abstractions and loss of detail in later levels (e.g., rifles in \cref{fig:hierarchy}).
+While BAENet and DAENet are single-level methods, RIMNet supports hierarchical reconstruction but only via a fixed binary tree, which yields coarse abstractions and loss of detail in later levels (\cref{fig:hierarchy}).
 By contrast, our model recovers flexible multi-branch hierarchies that balance abstraction and detail across levels.

-\subsection{Ablation study -- \cref{tab:cd_iou,fig:loss_ablations,fig:tsne}}
+\subsection{Ablation study -- \cref{tab:cd_iou,fig:loss_ablations,fig:tsne,fig:n_parts_analysis}}

 We ablate our design choices by analyzing the effect of each loss, showing all loss components contribute to the quality of the decomposition.
 While balance and containment losses have little effect on quantitative metrics, removing them yields imbalanced and non–self-contained hierarchies, as seen in the qualitative results.
-Further, we analyze our training regime.
-While our method offers an effective, convenient, and generalized training on all object categories at once, we further analyze how a per-category training similar to previous works affects our results.
+While our method offers an effective, convenient, and generalized training on all object categories at once, we further analyze how a per-category training similar to previous works \cite{chen2019bae, niu2022rim, chen2024dae} affects our results.
 This shows that a per-category training can result in an improved specialized model for each category, in exchange for more time and compute.
-Finally, we provide a t-SNE analysis of the learned part embeddings, demonstrating that embeddings of similarly labeled parts cluster closely together.
+We provide a t-SNE analysis of the learned part embeddings, demonstrating that embeddings of similarly labeled parts cluster closely together.
+Finally, in \cref{fig:n_parts_analysis} we show that reconstruction quality improves as number of parts increases.